browserengineering/book/book/scripts.md

     # ...
 ```

-This code should come before styling and layout.
-To try this out,
+This should run before styling and layout.
+To try it out, create a
-create a simple web page with a `script` tag:
+simple web page with a `script` tag:

 ``` {.html}
 <script src=test.js></script>